Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **OpenShell.efi**  This allows you to run shell using a command-line interface.
 There are other tools that come with Open Core that you can check out.

+# Config.Plist

+- Once you have gathered all the contentes of your EFI folder, it is now time to construct your config.plist.
+The best all around tool you can use is Proper Tree which I have linked in the description.
+Proper Tree has a function called OCSnapshot which will import all of your SSDT'S, Kexts, Drivers, and Tools into your plist for you for convenience.
+Since our laptop is a Skylake Cpu we will be following the [SkyLake Laptop Config.Plist Guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/skylake.html).
+Make sure you read through everything and have an understanding as to what is going on.
+Below I will list the ACPI Patches that I use and Boot Args.

 # ACPI Patches

 - **Change EC0 to EC:** Find ``<4543305F>`` Replace ``<45435F5F>`` This renames ECO to EC which is your embedded controller.